Code-Institute-Submissions/wierdlygoodcoder-project1bookhobby_MarResub/readme.md

 ## features
 - **Navigation**
-   - Featured at the top of the page the navigation bar shows the organisations name in the top left hand corner
+   - Featured at the top of the page the navigation bar shows the organisations name in the top left-hand corner
    - The navigation links are: Paint, build, book in, which link to different sections of the same page
-   - the navigation is in the font is sintony and the text color contrasts with the background
+   - The navigation is in the font is sintony and the text colour contrasts with the background
-   - the nav bar cleary shows what they are here to do and shows off the different sections
+   - The navigation bar clearly shows what they are here to do and shows off the different sections
 ![nav bar](https://user-images.githubusercontent.com/95313496/152308799-8bb3415f-3828-42e2-9766-6b26e676fdea.png)

-header
-about up
+building
+painting
-sign up form
+book hobby form
-contact

 testing